eldimious/eldimious/README.md

 Hey there 👋

-I’m Dimos, a senior software engineer and software architect, who specializes in back-end development, software architecture, cloud infrastructure and microservices.
+I’m Dimos, a lead software engineer and software architect, who specializes in back-end development, software architecture, cloud infrastructure and microservices.
 I am a person who works hard and always tries to learn something new.
 I love JS, Go, Kotlin, IoT, and blockchain.

 ## 🔥 GitHub Stats